2026 Facilitators

 Jenn Foley

-Jenn is crazy about the djembe!
-She believes that the djembe has an incredible power to heal, transform and energize, and she loves to share it with anyone who wants to learn.
-Jenn teaches kids and adults in all different settings – schools, camps, private classes, group classes, and even workshops in the workplace.
-She has taught private, semi-private and group lessons, as well as workshops at Deep River’s Art Camp and at schools in the Deep River area.
+Jenn believes that the djembe has an incredible power to heal, transform and energize, and she loves to share it with anyone who wants to learn.
+She teaches kids and adults in all different settings - schools, camps, private classes, group classes, and even workshops in the workplace.

-The first time she went to the Ontario Womyn’s Drum Camp she experienced the full energy that the djembe could give, and the sounds it could have when using West African technique…and she’s been hooked ever since.
+The first time Jenn went to Womyn’s Drum Camp she experienced the full energy of the djembe, and the sounds it could make when using West African technique…and she’s been hooked ever since.
 She bought a drum after her first day at camp, and even traveled to Guinea that winter to study at the source!
-Jenn loves to drum more and more every day, and jovially describes her relationship with the djembe as a “sickness”.
-That said, she is in no rush to cure her djembe fever!

 Suzanne Grigg